ehemmerlin/web-starter-kit/README.md

 ## Deploy

-Sign up for a free Heroku account : https://www.heroku.com/
+Sign up for a free Heroku account: https://www.heroku.com/

-Follow these steps :
+Follow these steps:
 * Create a new app
-    * App name : cesi-resume-yourforname (for example cesi-resume-eric)
+    * App name: cesi-resume-yourforname (for example cesi-resume-eric)
-    * Choose a region : Europe
+    * Choose a region: Europe
 * Connect to Github
-    * Deployment method : Github
+    * Deployment method: Github
-    * Connect to Github : enter your repository name and click "search" and "connect"
+    * Connect to Github: enter your repository name and click "search" and "connect"
 * Deploy
-    * Manual deploy : click "Deploy branch"
+    * Manual deploy: click "Deploy branch"

 Visit https://cesi-resume-yourforname.herokuapp.com